Pakistan's premier defends the delay in releasing election results and denies the vote was unfair

 ISLAMABAD (AP) — Pakistan's caretaker prime minister on Monday defended the widely criticized delay in announcing the results of last week's parliamentary election, saying authorities took only 36 hours to count over 60 million votes while grappling with militant attacks.

-Anwaarul-Haq-Kakar pointed out that election results had been announced after 66 hours when Imran Khan won power in 2018.
-He insisted that a “level playing field” was available to all political parties, including that of the imprisoned former prime minister.
+Anwaarul-Haq-Kakar insisted that a “level playing field” was available to all political parties, including that of imprisoned former prime minister Imran Khan, and pointed out that election results in 2018, when Khan won office, had been announced after 66 hours.

-Khan's party, Pakistan Tehreek-e-Insaf, won more seats than any other, but only because its candidates ran as independents after the party was expelled from the vote.
+Khan's party, Pakistan Tehreek-e-Insaf, won more seats than any other in Thursday's election, but only because its candidates ran as independents after the party was expelled from the vote.
 The candidates won 93 out of 265 National Assembly seats, not enough to form a government.
-Khan could not run because of criminal convictions that he calls politically motivated.
+Khan couldn't run because of criminal convictions that he calls politically motivated.

 The Pakistan Muslim League-N party, led by three-time premier and ex-felon Nawaz Sharif, secured 75 seats.
 The Pakistan People's Party, or PPP, led by Bilawal Bhutto-Zardari, came in third with 54 seats.